 Revolution Square Memorial

 The Revolution Square memorial was designed by Romanian artist and designer Alexandru Ghilduș.
 The monument features a 25-metre-high marble pillar reaching toward the sky with a metal “crown” on the top.
 The pillar is surrounded by a 600 m2 (6,500 sq. ft.) plaza covered by marble and granite.
-The small memorial in my neighborhood is simple and includes candles, flowers, and photos of victims remembered.
+The small, simple memorial in my neighborhood includes candles, flowers, and photos of victims remembered.

 Monument Design Controversy